Edita Raková

-Edita Raková (born 18 May 1978 in Humenné, Czechoslovakia) is a Slovakian ice hockey defender.
+Edita Raková (born 18 May 1978) is a Slovak ice hockey defender.

 International career

 Raková was selected for the Slovakia national women's ice hockey team in the 2010 Winter Olympics.
 She played in all five games, but did not record a point.
 She played in all three games of the 2010 Olympic qualifying campaign.

 Raková also appeared for Slovakia at seven IIHF Women's World Championships, across three levels.
 Her first appearance came in 2005.
 She appeared at the top level championships in 2012.